|

 without mercy.
 And why not?
 They were probably constantly

 criticized while they were growing up.
-The don't know how to

 cut themselves slack, to chill, to give themselves a break,